Pair combination spin: A pair spin which includes one or more changes of foot or position during the spin.

 Pair girl: A female skater with more guts than brains who skates in a pair team.

-Pair guy: The large piece of meat who skates in a pair team and who's job is to make the pair girl look good.
+Pair guy (or boy): The large piece of meat who skates in a pair team and who's job is to make the pair girl look good.

 Pair lifts: The lifts permitted in pair competitions in which one or both of the hand(s) of the lifting partner is/are raised above shoulder level, with the intention of fully extending the arm(s); subdivided into twist lifts and overhead lifts.

 Pair skating (pairs): A discipline of skating in which two skaters perform maneuvers together on the ice in programs choreographed to accompanying music.
 Typically a pair consist of a man and a woman; however, the rules allow events where two persons of the same gender form the teams - known as similar pairs.

 Pair spin: A spin in which two skaters hold onto each other during the spin.

 Panel: The group of judges that mark a competition.

 Panel Grade of Execution: The combined Grade of Execution point value for an element.
 Each Grade of Execution mark from the panel of judges is converted to a Grade of Execution point value using the Scale of Values.
 The Grade of Execution point values for all the judges are then combined together using either a straight mean or a single trimmed mean.

 Paragraph figure: A compulsory figure in which both lobes of the figure are skated on one foot.

 Phrase: 1.
 A segment of a musical composition, usually consisting of four or eight measures (2, 4, 8, 12, or 16 measures in the music used for ice dancing).
 2. A series of dance movements forming a unit in a choreographic pattern.